Xi'an Famous Foods: History

 Jason Wang serves as the company’s CEO and president.
-He and his family come from Xi'an, one of the oldest cities in China with more than 3100 years of history.
+He and his family come from Xi'an, Shaanxi one of the oldest cities in China with more than 3,100 years of history.
 Born in Xi’an, Wang reminisces about the food that his grandfather cooked when he was young.
 Once Wang and his family moved to the U.S., the yearning for home flavors inspired Wang and his father to make dishes with his grandfather’s secret sauce recipes.
 They felt that there were people like themselves who missed the cuisine of their hometown.

 Before Xi’an Famous Foods existed, Jason Wang’s father started a bubble tea shop, which sold food on the side, in Flushing, Queens.
 Meanwhile, Wang was in college at Washington University in St. Louis, but came home during breaks to help his father in the shop.
 They soon realized that their food sold better than their bubble tea beverages, so in late 2005, they moved their shop to the basement of Flushing’s Golden Shopping Mall and called it Xi’an Famous Foods.

 After Wang graduated in 2009 with a bachelor’s degree in business, he worked in corporate for a short time, but then decided to focus on co-founding his family food business with his father.
 From that moment, Wang and his father continued expanding their food business to Manhattan and Brooklyn, opening eight more shops.
 Wang and his father made and sold their homemade Liang Pi Cold-Skin Noodles, Spicy Cumin Lamb Burgers, hand-ripped noodles and other specialties, offering a taste of home to their own ethnic community.
 “We’re going to keep it pure, because that’s what people are coming to us for,” Wang told the New York Times.